 Let’s talk about velocity banking.
 You’ve probably heard about that concept before.
 A lot of people don’t know what exactly it is and how does it work?
-The concept of velocity backing applies to simply accelerating your mortgage payments so you can actually get out of the debt faster.
+The concept of velocity backing applies to simply accelerate your mortgage payments so you can actually get out of the debt faster.

 Do you know what your mortgage payment is composed of?
 You have your mortgage payment, and when you’re looking at the mortgage statements, you’re going to see that part of it is made out of principal plus interest.
 The other chunk is basically taxes plus insurance.